anusha-murali/anusha-murali.github.io/graph.md

 ## 1. Depth First Search

 DFS is a fundamental technique for exploring a graph using a stack as the basic data structure.
 It has the following applications:
-1. Traversing/searching a graph
+1. Traversing/searching a graph: From a given source vertex to the target vertex
-2. Cycle detection
+2. Cycle detection: Encounter a visited node or terminate
-3. Topological sort of DAG
+3. Topological sort of DAG: Schedule tasks according to their precedence constraints

 **[Depth First Search](./dfs.md)**